Looking For A Tornado

 Oh, fuck you, he thought, turning to look.

-Kohao glared for a couple moments, but finally gave in to the free nicotine and took a cig.
+Kato glared for a couple moments, but finally gave in to the free nicotine and took a cig.

-Kohao ground his teeth for a couple moments before he finally spat, “Yeah, she fuckin’ would, I guess.
+Kato ground his teeth for a couple moments before he finally spat, “Yeah, she fuckin’ would, I guess.
 I’m a labradoodle and the world is one big fucking boot to the ribs.”
 He took a pointedly long drag off his cigarette that drew the embers to the filter.
 “So, fuckin’ Rain or Thunder or whatever hippie name it is—?”
-He flicked the cigarette butt to the ground and stared coldly at her.
+He flicked the cigarette butt to the ground and stared coldly at them.
 “Thanks for the cig, but it takes a bitch to talk to a bitch, and you’ve been out-bitched.
 We’ve met, task done.
 Do you have any actual reason to be wasting my time or can I go back inside and resume being a whore?”

 “...Okay, you caught me.
 I’m only half a whore,” he said sourly, “I fuck guys at bars for free.
 I charge for everything else.
 So if you’re absolutely desperate for some one-on-one interaction, then you can buy a cam show like every other stranger who wants to inflict themselves on me.
 And I actually charge extra for my personality.”